 - Your license has already been suspended or revoked for another reason

-- You have a hard suspension, which means you have a second or third DUI offense within 10 years.
-(A hard suspension lasts 1-2 years, and you’ll have to wait until it’s over to apply for restricted driving privileges)
+- You have a hard suspension, which means you have a second or third DUI offense within ten years (hard suspensions last one or two years)

-- You refused to take a breath or blood test after you were arrested
+- You refused to take a breath or blood test after your arrest

 - You held a commercial driver’s license when you were arrested for DUI